How to address violence in the news with your students.

-Consider using GameSalad with students who already have experience with more basic game creators, such as Scratch or Hopscotch, either in a technology, STEM, or coding class, or in an after-school or summer workshop.
+With robust lesson plans and curriculum guides, GameSalad can be a good fit for students with a range of skills.
+Consider using it with students who already have experience with more basic game creators, such as Scratch or Hopscotch, either in a technology, STEM, or coding class, or in an after-school or summer workshop.
 Confident visual coders with solid logic skills may embark on GameSalad creations independently and get help from a fantastic, in-app Knowledge Base and online video tutorials, and an active community forum of fellow GameSalad users.
-A beginning student could create a straightforward, yet impressive, game in 1-2 weeks with relative ease under teacher direction (and with access to online support, if needed).
+Or, beginning students could create a straightforward, yet impressive, game in 1-2 weeks with relative ease under teacher direction (and with access to online support, if needed).

 GameSalad lets kids create custom games in a visual, rule-based coding system, so there's no need to know any coding language.
 Kids drag and drop images and sounds into a workspace to design scenes, then set behavior rules to drive game mechanics -- all with relative ease and in an engaging, resource-rich environment.
 Beginners can follow game development curriculum units with detailed student/teacher guides, video tutorials, lesson plans, schedules, checklists, rubrics, assessments, sample projects, and all the image and sound files ("assets") needed to complete a game.
 Advanced users can create custom assets, import them into GameSalad, and use the same drag-and-drop, programmable rule sets to customize game mechanics.

 There's an active online community with lots of shared projects and how-to videos.
 Kids can publish their games for OS, iOS, Android, Kindle, and HTML5, and opt for monetization and social features with a Pro-level subscription; the Basic level allows for only HTML5 gameplay.